pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     assert world.history[2].what == 'internet'

-Reflexive Mutator
+Reflexive mutator
 -----------------

 The ``WithReflexiveMutator`` class tries to call a function called ``mutate()`` on the event class itself.
+This means each event class can define how an entity is mutated by it.

 A custom base entity class, for example ``Entity`` in the code below, may help to adopt this style across all entity classes in an application.

 .. code:: python